EQEmu/Server/pull_request_template.md

 Attach images and describe testing done to validate functionality.

-* Clients tested:
+Clients tested:

 # Checklist:

 - [ ] I have performed a self-review of my code.
 Ensuring variables, functions and methods are named in a human-readable way, comments are added only where naming of variables, functions and methods can't give enough context.
 - [ ] I have tested my changes
 - [ ] I have made corresponding changes to the documentation
-- [ ] I own the changes of my code take responsibilities for the potential issues that occur
+- [ ] I own the changes of my code and take responsibility for the potential issues that occur